joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/04/world/middleeast/israel-captures-ridge-occupation-katz.html

 **Lindsay Clancy Trial Live Updates: Judge Plans to Declare Mistrial as Jury Remains Deadlocked**\
-`Lawyers argued early Friday over how the court should respond to a note from the foreperson regarding the juror, who the lead defense lawyer said was the lone obstacle to a “not guilty” verdict.`\
+`Jurors sent another note to the court saying they had not been able to reach a verdict.
+The judge gave the defense an hour to request a stay of the mistrial.`\
 https://www.nytimes.com/live/2026/09/04/us/lindsay-clancy-trial-deadlock

 **‘The Headlines’ News Quiz: Sept.
 4, 2026**\